varunnkrishna/veblabs_working/src/content/testimonials/testimonial-2.md

 ---
-author: "Michael Chen"
+author: "Layla Hassan"
-role: "CTO"
+role: "Marketing Manager"
-company: "InnovateLabs"
+company: "Oasis Solutions"
-testimonial: "The level of expertise and professionalism displayed by the team is outstanding.
-They've consistently delivered beyond our expectations."
+testimonial: "The team’s ability to deliver a beautifully crafted, bilingual website was exactly what we needed to connect with our Arabic-speaking clients.
+Exceptional work!"
-avatar: "/avatars/michael.jpg"
+avatar: "/avatars/layla.jpg"
 ---